"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: AIG-NCC Perpetration and AIG-SC ( )

+This section further documents the motivations and creation methods of AIG-NCII perpetrators who participate in the same online spaces as non-perpetrators.
+This section is informed by accounts from three participants who disclosed AIG-NCII perpetration, as well as narratives from others who either received AIG-NCII requests or encountered perpetrators.

-Although many participants stated personal boundaries against creating AIG-NCC, three (\Peleven{}, \Pfortyfive{}, \Pfortysix{})disclosed that they created NCII\footnote{We define NCII based on U.S. federal law~\cite{ted_cruz_s146_2025}.
-Since many of our participants reside outside of the United States, they are subject to different local laws.}, another (\Ptwelve{}) disclosed that their friend created NCII, and two (\Ptwo, \Ptwentynine{}) denied commission requests for AIG-NCII.
+We emphasize that many participants stated personal boundaries against creating AIG-NCC.
+For example, \Pfour{} suggested the need for greater accountability: \pquote{you have to take responsibility... you're not going to go to jail for doing upside down lesbian elves but you will if they’re under eighteen.} However, three (\Peleven{}, \Pfortyfive{}, \Pfortysix{}) disclosed that they created NCII,\footnote{We define NCII based on U.S. federal law~\cite{tedcruzS146TAKEIT2025} but note that participants who reside elsewhere are subject to different local laws.} another (\Ptwelve{}) disclosed that their friend created NCII, and two (\Ptwo, \Ptwentynine{}) received commission requests for AIG-NCII that they denied.
 None of our participants disclosed creating AIG-CSAM.
 We anticipate under-reporting due to social desirability bias and concerns over possible legal ramifications.